pinkpong111/Vector-Storm-Theory/README.md

 ```

 > High-intelligence mature systems shift from knowledge acquisition to connectivity management as their primary function, because interaction load (n²) exceeds processing capacity (O(n)).
 The resulting boundary architecture is opaque selective openness: connections exist but their activation conditions are not externally predictable, preventing synchronized perturbation while maintaining adaptive contact.
 The most stable boundary is not the one that is locked, but the one whose opening conditions cannot be anticipated.

+*This section describes the onset of the intelligence phase shift.
+The mature regime in which this transition becomes structurally internalized is characterized in Section 15 (Lifecycle Dynamics, "Intelligence phase shift — completion").*

 **Governance backgrounding — the final state:**